Infragistics-BusinessTools/Slingshot-Documentation/docfx/en/docs/pins.md

 <img src="../images/my-pins.png" alt="Showing a list of pins within Slingshot" class="responsive-img"/>

 ## How to Pin Content
 Pinning content is one of the most common ways to share resources within Slingshot.
-You pin files or analytics dashboards by selecting them from cloud storages, existing pins, content shared with you, or uploading from your device.
+You can pin files or analytics dashboards by selecting them from cloud storages, existing pins, content shared with you, or uploading from your device.
 To pin URLs, you just add the URL and a title.

 <img src="../images/pin-content.png" alt="Pin action in Slingshot" class="responsive-img" width="20%"/>

+>[!NOTE] You can also pin dashboards to different workspaces and projects.

 ### Pinning from Anywhere